-On August 8, 2016 Statoil Canada Ltd., the proponent of the Flemish Pass Exploration Drilling Program provided a project description to the Agency.
+On April 13, 2017, Nexen Energy ULC, the proponent of the Nexen Energy ULC Flemish Pass Exploration Drilling Project, provided a project description to the Agency.
 Based on this project description, the Agency has determined that an EA is required under CEAA 2012 and will include the following project components and activities:

-- the mobilization, operation and demobilization of Mobile Offshore Drilling Units designed for year-round operations for the drilling, testing and abandonment of up to ten exploration wells within exploration licences operated by Statoil Canada Ltd. (1125, 1139, 1140, 1141 and 1142), including consideration of any proposed safety exclusion zones.
-Drilling may occur in various water depths under consideration, with various types of drilling units, and with multiple drilling units operating simultaneously; - vertical seismic profiling surveys and in-water work to support the specific exploration wells under consideration, but excluding surveys potentially required to support preparation of the EA
+- the mobilization, operation and demobilization of Mobile Offshore Drilling Unit(s) designed for year-round operations for the drilling, testing and abandonment of up to ten wells (exploration or delineation) within exploration licences operated by Nexen Energy ULC (1144 and 1150), including consideration of any proposed safety exclusion zones.
+Drilling may occur in various water depths under consideration, with various types of drilling units, and with multiple drilling units operating simultaneously; - vertical seismic profiling surveys and in-water works (e.g. well evaluation and testing) to support the specific exploration wells under consideration, but excluding surveys potentially required to

-(e.g. environmental surveys) and surveys related to the broader delineation of resources (e.g. 2D seismic);

-- the loading, refuelling and operation of marine support vessels (i.e. for re-supply and transfer of materials, fuel, and equipment and on-site safety during drilling activities and transport between the supply base and Mobile Offshore Drilling Unit(s)) and helicopter support (i.e. for crew transport and delivery of light supplies and equipment) including transportation to the Mobile Offshore Drilling Unit; and - any construction and/or modification of components, and operation of any newly constructed or modified components (e.g. storing and staging) at a supply base in support of the project.
+- support conduct of the EA (e.g. environmental baseline surveys) and surveys related to the broader delineation of resources (e.g. use of 2D high-resolution reflection seismic, sub-bottom profilers, side-scan sonar, multi-beam echosounder, magnetometers); and - the loading, refuelling and operation of marine support vessels (i.e. for re-supply and transfer of materials, fuel, and equipment; on-site safety during drilling activities; and transport between the supply base and Mobile Offshore Drilling Unit(s)) and helicopter support (i.e. for crew transport and delivery of light supplies and equipment) including transportation to the Mobile Offshore Drilling Unit(s).